majkinetor/au/DEVEL.md

 ./build.ps1
 ```

 To override default versions use `Version` parameter: `./build -Version 0.0.1`.
+To build and install in the system use `./build.ps1 -Install`.

 Before publishing, edit the `NEXT` header in the `CHANGELOG.md` file to set the release notes and build the module.
 The publish procedure edits this file to change header name to the latest version.